If you or a loved one are struggling, we can help. Request a call today.

 Mixing Suboxone With Alcohol or Other Drugs

-Mixing Suboxone with other substances, such as alcohol or other medications, can also influence how long it stays in the body.
+Mixing Suboxone with other substances, like alcohol or other drugs, can also influence how long it stays in the body.

-Alcohol and certain drugs may slow down the metabolism of Suboxone, causing it to remain in the system for a longer duration.
-This can complicate the elimination process and increase the risks associated with substance interactions, including potential side effects or overdose.
+Alcohol and certain drugs might slow the metabolism of Suboxone, causing it to remain in the system for a longer time.
+This can make the removal process more difficult and increase risks like side effects or overdose.

-These factors play a pivotal role in determining how long Suboxone remains in your body and how it’s processed, making it important to understand their effects on your treatment and overall recovery.
+These factors are very important in determining how long Suboxone stays in your body and how it is processed.
+Understanding their effects is key to your treatment and overall recovery.

 Mixing Suboxone with alcohol can cause poor liver function, even severe liver disease, and can slow the half life of the drugs